ey92/notes/books.md

     - aim to limit red meat to 3 portions (6oz cooked or 8oz raw) a week
 - breastfeeding lowers breast cancer risk for lactating mothers and decreases cancer risk for children (lowers chance of being overweight/obese)
+- pthalates - endocrine disruptors interfering with hormones, found in plastics
 - 2000 calories/day means:
     - sugar: 25-36g sugar max
     - total fat: no guidance